NEW! Create a Free Account to Save Recipes to MyRecetario

 I highly recommend topping your chilaquiles with the fried egg, so that when you cut into it with your spoon, the yolk oozes out onto the rest of your ingredients and combines with the cotija cheese and tomatillo salsa to create a luscious, creamy, spicy sauce.

-Editorial note: We are chiming in to second Gracie’s shoutout to her mom and grandmother as the best cooks she’s ever known.
-We bow in super-cocinera honor to Gregoria “Gollita” González, Gracie’s and her sister and Familia Kitchen co-founder Ana’s mom.
+Editorial note: We are chiming in to second Gracie’s shoutout to her mother and grandmother as gifted cooks.
+We especially bow in super-cocinera honor to Gregoria “Gollita” González, Gracie’s mom.

 Gollita’s Mexican dishes are so good, they go beyond restaurant-worthy.
-See for yourself in these González family recipes shared with Familia Kitchen by Gracie and Ana’s mom:
+Taste why for yourself in these González family recipes shared with Familia Kitchen by Gracie and her sister Ana:

 • My Mom Gollita’s Mexican Caldo de Pollo